 What is The Kissing Bug?
 It’s the latest bug featured in the news, and it’s spreading across the United States.
 It’s called The Kissing Bug, but don’t let the innocuous name fool you.
 It can be deadly.
 The Kissing Bug is an inch long and can cause a rare parasitic infection called Chagas disease.
 It’s called the “kissing bug” because of its habit of biting around the face and lips to feed on blood while people sleep.
 While the bite is not deadly, the bug typically defecates on the bite after and the parasite can be transferred in the bug’s feces.
 Yes.
 That’s what it does!

 The Centers for Disease Control and Prevention (CDC) say there are 300,000 cases of the disease in the United States, but the symptoms can remain dormant for up to 20 years.
-Chagas disease presents with flu-like symptoms including body aches, fever and vomiting.
-Chronic conditions such as chest pains, difficulty breathing and sudden death occur with 20-30% of infected people.
+The Chagas disease presents with flu-like symptoms including body aches, fever, and vomiting.
+Chronic conditions such as chest pains, difficulty breathing, and sudden death occur with 20-30% of infected people.
 Dogs can also be infected, and there is a slight chance of it transmitting to a human through feces.

 Q&A about the Kissing Bug with Glenn Workman, Owner and President of PESTOUT, a comprehensive pest control company in Hampton Roads Virginia